WebAssembly/component-model/design/mvp/Async.md

 ## TODO

 Native async support is being proposed incrementally.
-The following features will be added in future chunks roughly in the order list to complete the full "async" story, with a TBD cutoff between what's in [WASI Preview 3] and what comes after:
+The following features will be added in future chunks roughly in the order listed to complete the full "async" story, with a TBD cutoff between what's in [WASI Preview 3] and what comes after:
-* `nonblocking` function type attribute: allow a function to declare in its type that it will not transitively do anything blocking
 * `subtask.cancel`: allow a supertask to signal to a subtask that its result is no longer wanted and to please wrap it up promptly
 * zero-copy forwarding/splicing